Bioenergy in Aotearoa

 Ki runga i nga iwi o te ao

-Let your peace reign on all the people of the world.
+Let your peace reign over all the people of the world.
 I chose that simply because I know that we're all dealing in an environment at the moment that's quite stressful with restrictions on travel with lockdowns, so you know I hope that you know what you took from this call is there's quite a lot of passion in the community in New Zealand.
-Paul, I think we have more bioenergy resources in New Zealand than we're aware of.
-And Brian, I want to acknowledge and thank you for your contribution and the other sort of doing the call and contributed today.
-So with that, I want to close a call off and play an enjoyable rest of the day.
+Paul, I think we have more bioenergy resources in New Zealand than we know.
+And Brian, thank you for your contribution and the other doing the call and contributing today.
+So, with that, I want to close a call off and play an enjoyable rest of the day.
 Thank you.
 Okay.
 See you next time.

 End

 We have attempted to capture the discussion as accurately as possible.
-The text has been transcribed by Otter.ai and minor grammatical updates by Grammarly.
+Otter.ai has transcribed the text, and Grammarly has made minor grammatical updates.
 If, for any reason, this doesn't accurately represent the discussion, don't hesitate to get in touch with us.

 Matthew Jackson on co-founding Alimentary